opentdf/spec/README.md

 **Versioning:** This specification adheres to the [Semantic Versioning 2.0.0](https://semver.org/) standard.

----

 ## Specification Details

 The detailed technical specification is organized into the following sections:

 *   **[Schema (`schema/`)](schema/):** Defines the JSON schemas for the `manifest.json` and its constituent objects (like `EncryptionInformation`, `KeyAccess`, `PolicyObject`, etc.).
 This is the reference for the data structure format.
 *   **[Protocol (`protocol/`)](protocol/):** Describes the high-level architecture, process workflows (e.g., key requests, unwrapping), and interactions between clients, Key Access Servers (KAS), and Identity Providers.
+*   **[Concepts (`concepts/`)](concepts/):** Contains detailed explanations of core concepts including access control and security principles.

 Developers should consult these sections for implementation details regarding data formats, cryptographic operations, and protocol interactions.

----
 ## Lineage and Usage

 OpenTDF represents a modernization of data-centric security concepts originally established in the **IC-TDF** (Intelligence Community Trusted Data Format) specification.
 While IC-TDF utilized an XML-based structure, OpenTDF adopts a more contemporary approach using JSON for its manifest, enhancing flexibility and ease of integration with modern web technologies.

 Furthermore, OpenTDF serves as the foundational layer for other specialized data formats.
 Notably, **ZTDF** (Zero Trust Data Format), developed within NATO contexts, builds directly upon the OpenTDF specification.
 ZTDF extends OpenTDF by mandating the inclusion of specific cryptographic assertions required for NATO use cases, ensuring compliance with their operational requirements.

 The detailed specifications for IC-TDF and ZTDF are maintained separately and are not covered within this document.

----
 ## Key Concepts

 At its core, OpenTDF wraps sensitive data within a protective layer.
 This layer includes: